Kitaev-Ising-$J_1$-$J_2$ model: a density matrix renormalization group study: Introduction

 \section{Introduction}

-A quantum spin liquid (QSL) is a novel phase in condensed matter physics, characterized by the absence of long-range magnetic order due to strong quantum fluctuations, so electron spins do not form an ordered pattern but remain liquid-like even at zero temperature~\cite{Balents2010,Savary2016,Zhou2010,Wen2019,Broholm2020}.
+Quantum spin liquids (QSLs) are strongly correlated phases of matter characterized by the absence of long-range magnetic order due to strong quantum fluctuations.
+As a result, electron spins do not form an ordered pattern but remain liquid-like even at zero temperature~\cite{Balents2010,Savary2016,Zhou2010,Wen2019,Broholm2020}.
 QSLs have been extensively studied due to their rich physics and unusual properties, including intriguing topological characteristics~\cite{Wen1991,Wen2013} and supporting fractional excitations~\cite{Senthil2000,Senthil2001}.
 QSLs play an important role in understanding strongly correlated materials~\cite{Read1991,Sachdev1992,Lee2006} and have the potential to serve as platforms for topological quantum computation in the future~\cite{Kitaev2006}.

-The Kitaev honeycomb model~\cite{Kitaev2006} is an exactly solvable model whose ground state hosts both gapped and gapless $\mathbb{Z}_2$ quantum spin liquids (QSLs).
+The Kitaev honeycomb model~\cite{Kitaev2006} is an exactly solvable model whose phase diagram hosts both gapped and gapless $\mathbb{Z}_2$ quantum spin liquids.
 The exact solution demonstrates that, in the Kitaev spin liquid (KSL), spins fractionalize into emergent quasiparticles—Majorana fermions.
 One of the key advantages of the Kitaev model is its conceptual simplicity, which makes it a promising candidate for experimental realization.
 However, identifying material realizations of KSLs remains challenging due to the absence of a conventional order parameter~\cite{Zhou2017,Wen2019}.
 Recently, various iridate and ruthenate compounds have been proposed as potential platforms for realizing KSLs~\cite{Jackeli2009,Plumb2014,Yokoi2021,Banerjee2022,Bruin2022,Trebst2022,Nica2023}.

 To explain Kitaev physics in real materials, numerous extended Kitaev models have been proposed and extensively studied.
 Historically, the first extension of the Kitaev model was the inclusion of the isotropic nearest-neighbor (NN) Heisenberg interaction $J$, which arises from the direct overlap of $d$-orbitals (Kitaev-Heisenberg model)~\cite{Jackeli2009,Chaloupka2010,Chaloupka2013,Yamaji2016,Gotfryd2017}.
 Later, it was shown in~\cite{Rau2014} that an additional bond-dependent anisotropic spin-exchange interaction exists between NN sites, commonly referred to as the $\Gamma$ coupling (Kitaev-Heisenberg-Gamma model).
 The $\Gamma$ interaction is highly frustrated and is the second strongest interaction in Kitaev materials, leading to a complex interplay with Kitaev interactions~\cite{Rau2014,Chaloupka2015,Lee2015,Yadav2016,Nishimoto2016,Yadav2019,Zhang2021,Buessen2021}.
 A more realistic model must also account for the effects of trigonal splitting of the $t_{2g}$ orbitals, which induces an additional anisotropic coupling $\Gamma'$, which is not symmetry-allowed in the absence of the trigonal distortion~\cite{Rau2014}.
 Other perturbations present in real materials have also been investigated, including the second-neighbor Kitaev interaction $K_2$~\cite{Rousochatzakis2015}, and the second- and third-neighbor Heisenberg interactions $J_2$, $J_3$~\cite{Kimchi2011,Sizyuk2014}.